Banata

 Anonymous Authentication

-Allow users to interact with your app without creating an account, with optional upgrade to a full account later.
+Let users interact with your app without an account, then upgrade to a full account while preserving their data.

 Use Cases

-Anonymous auth is well-suited for scenarios where you want to reduce friction and let users experience your product before committing to an account:
+Anonymous auth shines wherever you want to reduce friction and let people experience your product before committing:

 • Try-before-signup -- Let users explore features, create content, or configure settings before asking them to register.

-• Guest checkout -- Allow purchases or form submissions without requiring an account upfront.
+• Guest checkout -- Accept purchases or form submissions without requiring an account upfront.

-• Collaborative tools -- Let anonymous users join a shared session or document with a link, then optionally claim their identity later.
+• Collaborative tools -- Let guests join a shared session or document via a link, then optionally claim their identity later.

 • Mobile-first experiences -- Reduce drop-off by deferring account creation until the user sees value.